raspberrypilearning/naughty-and-nice/en/step_6.md

 ```python
 my_string = "The price of milk is £0.45 a pint"
 ```
-Now image you wanted to remove price of milk.
+Now imagine you wanted to remove the `£0.45` from the above string.

 - Start by removing the `£` sign, using the `re.sub` method to replace it with an empty string..

 ```python
 re.sub(r'£', '', my_string)
 ```

+The `r` before the string is to ensure that string is treated as a raw string.
+This is important, as otherwise the `\` character is treated as an escape.

 - Next you can remove any character straight after the `£` sign, as long as it's not a whitespace character, using the `\S` pattern.